kyma-project/community/concepts/eventing/subscription-crd.md

         - For example: `sap.kyma.custom.commerceMock.order.created.v1`

 - Publishing:
     - EPP will internally prepend `JetStreamPrefix` and `applicationName` to the received event type before forwarding it to the EventMesh Server.
+The application name will be in the request Url.
         - User --> `order.created.v1` --> EPP --> `sap.kyma.custom.commerceMock.order.created.v1` --> EventMesh

 ### Case 2: Event sent from within the cluster